elastinenkissa/cafe-management/README.md

 1. Make marking deptor as paid possible on each deptor's page
 2. Add possibility to transfer order from table to deptor from each table's page
+3. Create a server and transform the app into a customizable cafe app (add user system, owner-only dashboard - add or remove tables, add or remove menu items and their prices, create accounts for employees, have logs of what each employee has done and at what time, etc.)